 What if you don’t use a container crane at all?
 What if the ship pulls into the lock, and you are able to pull a gantry crane right over the top of the entire ship?
 The biggest gantry crane in the world will lift 20,000 tons, 45 ton containers are mere childs’ play for a gantry.
 But the limiting factor of a container crane is one hoist and one lift at a time.
 Except for space, there are no limits to how many hoists you can put on a gantry.

 Now imagine four hoists on your gantry with two hoists working each side of the ship.
-While two are unloading off one side of the ship, the other two are picking 2 more containers off the ship.
+While two are unloading off one side of the ship, the other two are picking 2 more containers off the ship and loading them onto container trucks.
 And because you have lowered the ship, the cycle time of each lift is reduced.
 One gantry crane has just replaced four container cranes, and is still able to do the job faster because of faster cycle times.

 Trying to make faster and bigger container cranes can result in incremental efficiencies.
 Bigger improvements in productivity usually require a different approach.
 This approach has never been tried, and the author doesn’t have the cost equations to verify the possibilities.